janaSunrise/nextjs-quickstart-template/README.md

   }
   <Footer />;
   ```

+  Meta tags and components is also located in the components.
+You can adjust to add / remove things as
+  you need it, and if you want to then customize the props and the things, visit `pages/_document.jsx`
+  and edit them.

   This is applied to all the pages, and has a Navbar and Footer as designed in the components' folder.
 Change them to
   have them applied, or leave them to keep them empty.
 More info about it below.
 - `utils/` folder contains the utility methods for the project.